elipugh/React/README.md

   3 hidden layers with 100, 50, 10 neurons: MSE of .06 and R^2 of .22

 Experimenting with various metrics, we saw no significant gain  above using 1 hidden layer with unigram and bigram features.

+## Data
+Retrieve glove dataset at: [http://nlp.stanford.edu/data/glove.6B.zip](here) Unzip and copy into 'glove.6B' folder in this working directory